aekul/aether/README.md

 Aether was designed for use in Monte Carlo rendering algorithms.
 [Yotsuba](https://github.com/aekul/yotsuba) is a [Mitsuba](https://github.com/mitsuba-renderer/mitsuba) based renderer that uses [Aether](https://github.com/aekul/aether) to generate samples and compute PDFs.
 It contains implementations of many standard rendering algorithms and is a good place to learn about how Aether can be incorporated into a renderer and how to write rendering algorithms using Aether.

+## Contact

+Please contact Luke Anderson (lukea at mit.edu) or Tzu-Mao Li (tzumao at mit.edu) if there are any issues/comments/questions.